 Master the art of pie making for the holidays!
 Using the flavors of the season, we’ll show you how to make the perfect, flaky tender crust and then fill it with custards, seasonal fruit, or toasted nuts and chocolate.

 Along the way, you’ll learn plenty of tips and tricks to create pastry dough that is simple to put together, easy to roll, and of course, delicious to eat.
 You’ll learn how to crimp the edges, pre-bake a pastry shell, make a rustic slab pie, and balance the flavors of your filling so it really shines.
 By the end of class, you’ll be ready to make bakery-worthy pies throughout the holidays.

-Bourbon Maple Chocolate Pecan, Salty Honey, Apple Cranberry Crumble Slab Pie, Pumpkin with White Chocolate Mousse, and Chilled Grapefruit Caramel Meringue
+Bourbon Maple Chocolate Pecan, Salty Honey, Blushing Apple Crumble Slab, Pumpkin with White Chocolate Mousse, and Cranberry Curd Meringue Pie

 - Wine included

 - Light meal served in class

 - Work in teams

 - Ages 18+

 The average duration of our current cooking classes is 2 hours, which is predominately hands-on work.
 You will be standing for the majority of class, cooking at your work station as your instructor demonstrates techniques and walks around providing individual feedback.

 Due to COVID-19 regulations, we can not have students congregate in the building before class starts.
 Doors will open 5 minutes prior to class starting and we will begin promptly on time.
 Students will be asked to queue up outside the door of the school, safely distanced (sidewalks are clearly marked) and will be let in the school just before class begins.